Skip to content

 Setup complexity, scan speed, finding quality, and how it feels in a developer’s workflow all become clear pretty quickly.

 I also read what real users are saying.
-GitHub issues, community forums, G2, PeerSpot, Gartner Peer Insights, Reddit.
+GitHub issues, community forums, G2, PeerSpot, Reddit.

 Vendor docs tell you what a tool is supposed to do.
 User feedback tells you what it actually does.